Sports and Sports Safety

 Make sure the level of the program matches your child's abilities and the focus is on having fun rather than competition.
 Stay away from any program that puts too much pressure on your child to win or to compete against the other kids.
 Participating in a sport should be about having fun and trying your best, not about winning.
 Make sure you praise your child regularly for effort and improvement.

 Although your child may initially be interested in a particular sport or one position on a team, encourage him to try a variety of sports and positions.
 This helps your child develop a wide range of skills, prevents boredom, and increases the chance that your child will find enjoyable activities that keep him participating in sports activities for life.

 Back to top

-Chances are that your child has been enjoying the playgrounds in your neighborhood.
-However, as children get older, they often take more risks.
-Toddlers have no fear and can take a dive off the equipment faster than you can blink an eye!
-Do a quick safety check make sure that the surface under the playground equipment is soft, with either a shock-absorbing rubber mat or 9 to 12 inches of sand, sawdust or wood chips.
+Chances are that your child has been enjoying the playgrounds in your neighborhood for several years.
+However, as children get older, they often take more risks and frequently play unsupervised.
+Teach your child to pay attention to safety concerns.
+For example, show him how to do a quick safety check — make sure that the surface under the playground equipment is soft, with either a shock-absorbing rubber mat or 9 to 12 inches of sand, sawdust or wood chips.
 Look for age-appropriate structures, and avoid playgrounds with old, rusted equipment.
-For more information, see Playground Safety.
+For more information, see Playground Safety .